upcmd/updocs-content/logs/c0131_vvvvv.md

           }
         },
         {
-          "desc": "show it is same that you could assemble a list of tasks for if true condition", "vars": {
+          "vars": {
             "goahead": true
           },
           "do": {
             "goelse"
           },
-          "func": "call"
+          "func": "call",
-        }
+          "desc": "show it is same that you could assemble a list of tasks for if true condition" }
       },
       Loop: <nil>,